Route from the Monastery Aghios Georgios Vrachasiotis to the forest of Akilakes in the mountains above Malia.

 On the subsequent mountain route where you could march on foot or drive by jeep or quad bike, you can reach the Akilakes Forest with amazing views above Malia and the sea.

 In 1540, the north section of today’s Aghios Georgios church was constructed by Gedeon, the superior of the priests, over the remains of the earlier destroyed church (section of which can be identified these days).
 The southern section of Aghios Dimitrios church was constructed in 1558.
 From that time on, monks settled down and the monastery began to grow.

 Afterwards, in his effort to fade any indications of his activities and get rid of the bodies, he threw them in a large carafe on Kolokyntha mountain.

-Superior Gabriel, becoming responsible revealed his failure to the superior of Aghios Georgios Epanosifis monastery, which belonged to Aghios Georgios Vrahassotis monastery.
+Superior Gabriel, becoming responsible revealed his failure to the superior of Aghios Georgios Epanosifis monastery, which belonged to Aghios Georgios Vrachasiotis monastery.
 The Turks were seeking the perpetrator and while examining the disappearance of their messengers they mistreated and tortured the superior of Epanosifis monastery, who was finally pushed to talk out the actual facts.

-Several Turkish soldiers surrounded the monastery of Aghios Georgios Vrahassotis in an effort to charge superior Gabriel resulting in a deadly battle.
+Several Turkish soldiers surrounded the monastery of Aghios Georgios Vrachasiotis in an effort to charge superior Gabriel resulting in a deadly battle.
 In that fight, the stone section that was designed into the belfry, showing St George killing the lion, received a shot.
 The hole left by the round is visible nowadays on the image.